 Such works, and use of that lighting and/or illumination, shall be carried out and operated only in full accordance with those approved details.

-REASON: To ensure that any lighting is designed so as not to detrimentally affect the amenities of the occupiers of nearby properties in accordance with Policies DP2 & DP9 of the Warwick District Local Plan 1996-2011.
-To ensure that appropriate measures are taken in relation to protected species in accordance with Policies DP3 and DAP3 of the Warwick District Local Plan 1996-2011.
+REASON: To ensure that any lighting is designed so as not to detrimentally affect the amenities of the occupiers of nearby properties and that appropriate measures are taken in relation to protected species in accordance with Policies DP2, DP3, DP9 and DAP3 of the Warwick District Local Plan 1996-2011.